 "You going to keep on repeating what I say, or ask me a straight-out interview question?"

-"Ah, all right, why did you pick New Orleans as your adopted home, Sam?"
+"Ah, all right, how did you originally pick the spot for Meilori's, Sam?"

 "It picked me, son.
 Back in 1848, Baroness Pontalba built me the place that came to be known as Meilori's.
 And before you ask -- she built it for me in gratitude for saving her life in Paris."

 I opened my mouth, and he held up his right gloved hand.
 "Long story.
 Sad one.
 And she isn't here to give her side of it."

 He rubbed his face wearily with that hand.
 "I didn't ask her.
 But ... but it meant a lot to me.
 First home I had since I was fifteen."

 To change from what looked like a painful subject, I asked, "What do you think of modern New Orleans?
 It's grown so much since 1848."